dparedesh/baseline-framework/README.md

 ## Introduction
-This tool was developed to perform data selection and data visualization, and it has been used to analyze the data taken by the ATLAS detector from the proton-proton collisions at the Large Hadron Collider (LHC) at CERN.
+This tool was developed to perform data selection and data visualization, and it has been used to analyze the data taken by the *ATLAS* detector from the proton-proton collisions at the *Large Hadron Collider (LHC)* at *CERN*.
 The tool has been developed on top of the [ROOT Data Analysis Framework](https://root.cern/), a high-performance software written mainly in C++.

 ## Description